paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-385-other-technology-base-policies-and-programs.md

 **(b) Availability Exception.—**

-(1) Subsection (a) does not apply to the extent that the Secretary of Defense or the Secretary of the military department concerned determines that compliant specialty metal of satisfactory quality and sufficient quantity, and in the required form, cannot be procured as and when needed.
+(1) Subsection (a) does not apply to the extent that the Secretary of Defense or the Secretary of the military department concerned determines that compliant specialty metal of satisfactory quality and sufficient quantity, and in the required form, cannot be procured as and when needed at a reasonable price.
 For purposes of the preceding sentence, the term “compliant specialty metal” means specialty metal melted or produced in the United States.

 (2) This subsection applies to prime contracts and subcontracts at any tier under such contracts.

+(3) The authority in subsection (b)(1)—

+  (A) may be delegated to the head of contracting activity for the relevant component for an exception for a single acquisition program;

+  (B) may be delegated to the senior acquisition executive of a military department for an exception for multiple programs within such military department; and

+  (C) may be delegated to the Undersecretary of Defense for Acquisition and Sustainment for an exception for more than one military department.

 **(c) Exception for Certain Acquisitions.—** Subsection (a) does not apply to the following:

-(1) Acquisitions outside the United States in support of combat operations or in support of contingency operations.
+(1) Acquisitions outside the United States in support of contingency operations or for use outside of the United States.

 (2) Acquisitions for which the use of procedures other than competitive procedures has been approved on the basis of [section 3204(a)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section3204/a/2&num=0&edition=prelim), relating to unusual and compelling urgency of need.